-Item Impact / Issue Reference Mitigation and Management Measure and Project site requirements 1 Potential non-compliance with the implementation or achievement of performance outcomes, commitments and mitigation measures specified in the Groundwater Management Plan MCoA C1 Compliance Tracking, adequate resourcing, project induction, staff training, auditing.
-Prior to and during construct Make good provisions for groundwater uppre must be Site inspection would be carried out on supply bores GW024667 and GW108611 to confirm the status and viability of the bores.
-2 Make good provisions for groundwater users must be provided in the event of a material decline in water supply levels, quality or quantity from registered existing bores associated with groundwater changes from construction.
-MCoA D121 If the bores are found to be viable, and observed to be significantly impacted by the project, make good measures would be implemented if a loss of yield were to occur.
+Item Impact / Issue Reference Mi itigation and Management Measure and Project site requirements Timing Responsibility 1 Potential non-compliance with the implementation or achievement of performance outcomes, commitments and mitigation measures specified in the Groundwater Management Plan MCoA C1 • Compliance Tracking, adequate resourcing, project induction, staff training, auditing.
+Prior to and during construction Environment and Sustainability Lead (or delegate) 2 Make good provisions for groundwater users must be provided in the event of a material decline in water supply levels, quality or quantity from registered existing bores associated with groundwater changes from construction.
+MCoA D121 • Site inspection would be carried out on supply bores GW024667 and GW108378 to confirm the status and viability of the bores.
+If the bores are found to be viable, and observed to be significantly impacted by the project, make good measures would be implemented if a loss of yield were to occur.
 If required, make good options will be determined and agreed to by the registered user prior to implementation.
-A review of additional geotechnical and hydrogeological data at Westmead metro station and Clyde MSF construction sites will be undertaken to refine baseline information on geotechnical and hydrogeological conditions.
+Prior to and during construction Design Manager Environment and Sustainability Lead (or delegate) 2 Potential reduced baseflow to Creeks REMM GW2 • A review of additional geotechnical and hydrogeological data at Westmead metro station and Clyde MSF construction sites will be undertaken to refine baseline information on geotechnical and hydrogeological conditions.
 This information will be used to further refine, whether predicted groundwater drawdown from WTP is likely to occur in the vicinity of watercourses.
-3 Potential reduced baseflow to Creeks REMM GW2 and GW3 This information has been documented as part of the Revised Groundwater Modelling Report.
+This information has been documented as part of the Revised Groundwater Prior to Design Manager 3 Totomar roddod baddiow to Grooke and GW3 • Modelling Report.
 A Hydrogeological Model for SOP was obtained from CTP given excavation works would be completed by them prior to WTP's presence on site.
 AFJV will continue to monitor their groundwater wells while GLC undertake works in the northern half of the S.O.P site.
+WTP will monitor groundwater impacts in accordance with their Monitoring Program. construction • Additional site investigations would be carried out at creeks or surface water bodies associated with Westmead metro station and Clyde MSF, where the additional data review in (3) above shows there is a likely surface water/groundwater interaction.
+4 Potential reduced baseflow to Creeks REMM GW2 and GW3 • Where a significant reduction in baseflow is predicted due to Stage 1, design responses would be implemented at station and shaft excavations to reduce potential baseflow loss.
+This has been addressed in the form of the GLC Hydrogeological Interpretive Report (August 2022).
+Prior to tunnelling Environment and Sustainability Lead (or delegate) Design Manager ٠ A Hydrogeological Model for SOP was obtained from CTP given excavation works would be completed by them prior to WTP's presence on site.
+AFJV will continue to monitor their groundwater wells while GLC undertake works in the northern half of the S.O.P site.
 WTP will monitor groundwater impacts in accordance with their Monitoring Program.
-Additional site investigations would be carried out at creeks or surface water bodies associated with Westmead metro station and Clyde MSF, where the additional data review in (3) above shows there is a likely surface water/groundwater interaction.
-4 Potential reduced baseflow to Creeks REMM GW2 and GW3 Where a significant reduction in baseflow is predicted due to Stage 1, design responses would be implemented at station and shaft excavations to reduce potential baseflow loss.
-This has been addressed in the form of the GLC Hydrogeological Interpretive Report (August 2022).
-A Hydrogeological Model for SOP was obtained from CTP given excavation works would be
+5 Migration of contaminants in groundwater and reduction in beneficial uses of aquifers REMM GW4 MCoA C14 MCoA D121 MCoA D117 • Monitoring of groundwater levels and quality at the site during construction.
+This is inclusive of monitoring of contamination.
+Monitoring and reporting of groundwater levels and groundwater quality will be carried out in accordance with the GWMoP.
+During the construction phase Environment and Sustainability Lead (or delegate) 6 Ground movement and settlement REMM GW5 MCoA D122 • Detailed geotechnical and hydrological models for Stage 1 were developed in 2022 and will be progressively updated during design and construction.
+The detailed geotechnical and hydrological model would include elements as described in REMM GW5.
+Prior to the construction of Excavations Design Manager